yohanvalencia/lakekeeper/docs/docs/concepts.md

 Currently all tables stored in Lakekeeper are assumed to be managed by Lakekeeper.
 The concept of "external" tables will follow in a later release.
 When managed tables are dropped, Lakekeeper removes all files of these tables in the storage.

 ## Soft Deletion
 In Lakekeeper, warehouses can enable soft deletion.
 If soft deletion is enabled for a warehouse, when a table or view is dropped, it is not immediately deleted from the catalog.
 Instead, it is marked as dropped and a job for its cleanup is scheduled.
 The table is then deleted after the warehouse specific expiration delay has passed.
 This will allow for a recovery of tables that have been dropped by accident.
 "Undropping" a table is only possible if soft-deletes are enabled for a Warehouse.

-The undropping Endpoint is going to be release in Lakekeeper 0.6.0.
+The expiration delay is determined at the time of dropping the table, that means changing the delay in the warehouse settings will only affect newly dropped tables.
+If you want "soft-deleted" tables to be gone faster, undrop the tables, change the expiration delay and re-drop them.

 ## Migration